lucasscharenbroch/personal-site/content/projects/scheme-to-js.md

 class SchemeChar extends SchemeObject { type = "char"; }
 class SchemeSymbol extends SchemeObject { type = "symbol"; }

 {{< /highlight >}}

-I couldn't find a way to get JS to use obj.truthy() to determine the truthiness in a short-circuited (&&)/(||) expression, but functions can be used as a work-around to this:
+I couldn't find a way to get JS to use obj.truthy() to determine the truthiness in short-circuited (&&)/(||) expressions, but functions can be used as a work-around to this:

 ```
 ; source